Hiddenite Gem Mines: Emeralds found

 In 1969, an emerald of 1438 carat was uncovered, the largest yet found in North America.
 The stone was named the Stephenson Emerald in honor of John A. D. Stephenson, a late 19th-century collector instrumental in the discovery of the first North Carolina emerald and the first world discovery of hiddenite.

 In 2003, a larger emerald was uncovered at the NAEM by Jamie Hill.
 It was 1869 carat and valued at over one million dollars.

 In 2006, NAEM unearthed a yet larger emerald, said to be 10 inches in length.

 Adams Mine

 Also located in the hills of Hiddenite are the Adams mine, formerly known as the Warren mine, the Emerald & Hiddenite mine, the Turner mine, and the Hiddenite mine.

 Other discoveries

 In 1882, an emerald crystal of 1276 carat was discovered.

 At the time, this was largest emerald crystal ever found in North America.
 However, it was stolen from the American Museum of Natural History, NY, in 1950 and never recovered.

 In 1971, approximately 9400 carat of emeralds were found the area.
 Some of these stones are now displayed in the Smithsonian.

-A recent large discovery occurred in 1980 when over 1,500 hiddenite crystals were found in a large underground vein pocket.
+In 1980 over 1,500 hiddenite crystals were found in a large underground vein pocket.